The Ultimate Guide to Free Range Sailing

 ➔New hard dodger (Troy built this himself actually)

 ➔Installing new rigging and overhaul during COVID movement restrictions

 Interestingly, Troy has kept the original sail plan.

 Free Range Sailing is in Perth, Western Australia.

 They are sometimes weeks behind on their video production, presumably due to WIFI signal issues.

 They have recently moved towards land-life:

 Troy and Pascale have sailed Mirrool around Australia.
-However, they haven’t been overseas as yet since their yacht isn’t a true blue water cruiser, but a trip into Asia or Cocos Keeling is likely in 2022.
+However, they haven’t been overseas as yet since their old yacht wasn’t a true blue water cruiser.

 Troy worked numerous blue collar jobs, often around the waterways.
 He’s a qualified captain as well as commercial harvest diver which explains why he loves jumping in for dinner so much!

 He saved up for many years and paid $57,000 AUD for Mirrool which included replacing some parts before he come on to YouTube with Pascale.